 Stantec was selected as the top scoring consultant and approval of moving forward with the contract was approved at the Executive Board in January.
 Notice to proceed was issued to Stantec in February and the first Core Technical Team (CTT) meeting was held on March 10, 2020.
-The last Core Technical Team and Stakeholder Oversight Team joint meeting was held on June 15, 2020 discussing what we have heard so far, guiding principles, bicycle and pedestrian issues, and land use scenario development.
-A project work plan and public participation plan have been developed.
-The website with an interactive map for identifying issues/points of interest, as well as a survey, is active at www.neasupdate.com.
+The most recent Stakeholder Oversight Team meeting was held on June 15, 2020 discussing what we have heard so far, guiding principles, bicycle and pedestrian issues, and land use scenario development.
+A CTT meeting was also held on July 20, 2020 discussing public engagement, planning themes for the guiding principles, bicycle/pedestrian data, and developing the two alternatives in the land use scenario modeling.
+A project work plan and public participation plan have also been developed.

 Nine small group stakeholder interviews were held May 21 and 22 around a variety of topic areas with 46 attendees total.
-Virtual public meetings were also held on Tuesday, June 9th and Saturday, June 13th.
-The next CTT meeting is scheduled for July 20, 2020.
-The project timeframe is anticipated to go through June 2021.
+Virtual public meetings were also held on Tuesday, June 9th and Saturday,